The unprecedented opportunity to make an impact

-By Paul Malpas, ESG Distribution Lead at Nordea Asset Management.
+By Paul Malpas, ESG Distribution Lead at Nordea Asset Management

 Environmental, social and governance (ESG) considerations are now firmly entrenched in the minds of many investors.
 While the stunning rise of responsible investing is undeniably positive for society and the future of our planet, vast differences remain in approaches to ESG.
 Nowhere is this more evident than in the rapidly expanding ‘impact’ investing space.